Frequently Asked Questions

 What is the Shareholder Structure?

-Please find an overview of the shareholder structure according to the current voting rights notifications here.
+Overview of the shareholder structure according to the current voting rights notifications.

 Which is the Pfeiffer Vacuum Security Identification Code?